collorg/ngbrx-paginator/README.md

 ## Usage

-The example code is extracted from the [departement](./projects/test-paginator/src/app/departement) module
+The sample code is extracted from the [departement](./projects/test-paginator/src/app/departement) module of the test application.

 Add the `NgbrxPaginatorModule` in your [departement.module.ts](./projects/test-paginator/src/app/departement/departement.module.ts) dependencies: